Discrete-Event Controller Synthesis for Autonomous Systems with Deep-Learning Perception Components

-As the test dataset $X$ is representative of the DNN inputs that the system encounters in operation, we henceforth assume that the probability that a class-$k$ input $x$ satisfies $\mathit{verif}(f,x)=v$ and is (mis)classified by the DNN as belonging to class $k'$ is given by:\footnote{Formally, this results holds as $\#X\rightarrow\infty$.}
+As $X$ is representative of the DNN inputs that the AS encounters in operation, we henceforth assume that the probability that a class-$k$ input $x$ is classified as belonging to class $k'$ when it satisfies $\mathit{verif}(f,x)=v$ is given by: